rlmoser99/ruby_rspec_TOP/contents.md

 Use 'gets methods' as parameters in another method that is tested\
 output matcher

+## TDD with doubles
+Show basic example of using doubles

 ## Stub, Double, Spies Idea for Code:
 Use - Arrange, Act & Assert to show differences (like future_learn file)